 Our second product candidate, FHD-609, is a highly potent, selective and intravenous, small molecule protein degrader of BRD9, a component of a form of the BAF complex.
 Nearly all synovial sarcoma cancers contain a translocation, a type of mutation, between a BAF subunit gene, SS18, and another set of genes, SSX1, SSX2 and SSX4.
 These mutations render the cancer genetically dependent upon BRD9.
 FHD-609 has two domains: one that binds with high potency and selectivity to BRD9 and the other that binds to a receptor on the E3 ligase complex that directs proteins for destruction.
 In our preclinical studies in synovial sarcoma animal xenograft models, we have observed anti-tumor effects that we believe support filing an IND and progressing FHD-609 into clinical studies.
 We have completed the in-life portion of our GLP toxicology studies for FHD-609.
-We plan to file our IND for FHD-609 in the first half of 2021 and, if cleared, expect to initiate a clinical study in synovial sarcoma, including SMARCB1-deleted cancers.
+We plan to file our IND for FHD-609 in the first half of 2021 and, if cleared, expect to initiate a clinical study in synovial sarcoma shortly thereafter.
+As FHD-609 progresses through clinical testing, our intention is to expand into other indications beyond synovial sarcoma, including SMARCB1-deleted cancers.